Reclaim Democracy!

 Talk radio is a great venue for groups to shift public opinion and where everyone can learn effective communication.
 To deliver your message clearly and powerfully:

 • Familiarize yourself with the program before calling, especially if the host holds opposing views to the one you’re delivering.
-If you think the host may be antagonistic, learn points of agreement you can use as a “launching pad”

-• Know your sources; be prepared cite to a source that’s respected by that show’s audience
+• Know your sources; be prepared cite to a source that’s respected by that show’s audience.

-• Make sure you have time to wait and turn off your radio when cued by the screener
+• Make sure you have time to wait and turn off your radio when cued by the screener.

 • Listen to the show from the start, when you plan to call and get in the queue early.
 If possible, plan with an ally to tag-team with calls during the same hour to reinforce the first call.

-• Direct people to your preferred source for more information and action; articulate it clearly and repeat it if possible
+• Direct people to your preferred source for more information and action; articulate it clearly and repeat it if possible.

-• Close with a clear call to action, if applicable
+• Close with a clear call to action, if applicable.

 Also…

-• Try humor and modesty when communicating with others
+• Try humor and modesty when communicating with others.

-• Use a calm, confident voice; a positive tone attracts people to your ideas
+• Use a calm, confident voice; a positive tone attracts people to your ideas.

-• Avoid long pauses; hosts hate dead air
+• Avoid long pauses; hosts hate dead air.

 • Remember your real target: the listeners; don’t try to “win” an argument with the host.
-Focus on the message you want listeners to take away or the action you want them to take
+Focus on the message you want listeners to take away or the action you want them to take.

 Have fun!